LTUC/amman-irbid-201d24/class-15/handling-merge-conflicts.md

 - Some one on your project has merged a **_Pull Request_** into the `main` branch.
 - You push your code to your remote branch named `branch_name` and open a **_Pull Request_** to the `main` branch.
-- _GitHub_ informs you your code can not automatically merge into the `main` branch.
+- _GitHub_ informs you your code can not automaticly merge into the `main` branch.

 ### Step by Step Solution